Skip to main content

 • Service card grid with dynamic app data, sort controls, and dual-action pattern (Website + Go) for each connected service.

 The hardest boundary to maintain was scope.
-Every product team had settings they wanted to surface in Me — notification preferences, billing details, feature flags.
-The decision to keep Me focused on identity and ecosystem visibility meant saying no repeatedly.
+The decision to keep Me focused on identity and ecosystem visibility meant saying no repeatedly to anything that would dilute that purpose.
 The alternative was a settings mega-page that would grow with every product release and become nobody's responsibility.

 An account hub that shows users what their identity touches — and explains why.